jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Bug fix: resolved issue with quizzes not working when they are the only thing in the post / page

 = 1.1.1 =
 * Bug fix: resolved issue with user scores not saving for logged out users